 Before installation, it is suggested that users completely remove the previous versions of BeeThink IP Blocker or Anti DDoS Guardian.
 For most steps in the installation, just simply click the 'Next' buttons to continue.
 There are only two steps need to be carefully configured.
 One is 'Windows service setting', while another one is 'Filter exception rules setting'.
 Please check the check boxes if you want to choose the options.

 1. Windows Service Setting

 Check this option if you want BeeThink IP Blocker to be ran as a Windows service.
 A Windows service can be automatically started when the computer boots and run in the background as long as Windows is running, can be paused and restarted, and do not show any user interface.
 These features make Windows services ideal for use on a server or whenever you need long-running functionality that does not interfere with other users who are working on the same computer.

 2. Filter Exceptional Rules Setting

 Once the above two settings are applied, the options will be effected to all users on the computer which is installed BeeThink IP Blocker.
-After installation, it is recommended to restart the computer.

 1. Block IP Addresses